andreasdominik/NNHelferlein.jl/docs/src/index.md

 no default activation function).

 The function `tb_train!()`
-updates the model with the possibility to specify optimizer training and validation data or an optional split ratio to perform a random training/validation split.
+updates the model with the possibility to specify optimiser, training and validation data or an optional split ratio to perform a random training/validation split.
 The function offers a multitude of other options (see the API-documentation for details) and writes